fsjunior/python-flask-restful-mongodb-template/README.md

 ```

 There is a `docker-compose.yml` file with a pre-configurated MongoDB service that can be used for **testing and development only**.
-In order to run the tests, you will need to start it:
+To run the tests, you will need to start it:

 ```shell
 ~ $ docker-compose up